B-SAD: Background and legal status

 In October 2018, Belenenses SAD was prohibited from using the name, cross and symbols of the original Belenenses by an intellectual property court decision.
 As such, after a judicial confirmation of this decision in March 2019, the new club unveiled a separate badge to differentiate itself from the original club.
 In March 2022, Portugal's Constitutional Court ordered B-SAD to pay over €30,000 in compensation to C.F.
 Os Belenenses for the youth development of the player Nilton Varela.

-In May 2022, Belenenses SAD reached an agreement to rent the Estádio das Seixas from Lisbon Football Association District League team Atlético Malveira in Malveira, Mafra.
+In May 2022, Belenenses SAD reached an agreement to rent the Estádio das Seixas from Lisbon Football Association District League club Atlético Malveira in Malveira, Mafra.
 The landlord club denied rumours that the two teams were going to merge.
 Two months later, the club stopped using the name "Belenenses", and confirmed its name as B-SAD.

 On 7 March 2023, the boards of B-SAD and C.D.
 Cova da Piedade approved a merger, with the new club assuming B-SAD's league position but taking on the name, identity and facilities of the latter.
 Cova da Piedade had not played senior football in two years since being expelled for administrative reasons from the second tier.
 B-SAD president Rui Pedro Soares said that the merger would be beneficial as his club's gymnasium and laundry had previously been several kilometers from their stadium.
 However, their place in Liga 3 was denied by the Portuguese Football Federation and the merger was overturned.
-B-SAD has enrolled and will play in the Setúbal FA district divisions from 2023.
+Following its exclusion from the national league system, B-SAD enrolled in the Setúbal FA district divisions from the 2023–24 season.
+Financial and structural instability continued, and on 25 September 2024 it was announced that B-SAD would merge with Club Desportivo Portalegrense, resulting in the dissolution of B-SAD as an independent sporting entity.
+The company ceased to exist under its former identity and became Club Desportivo Portalegrense, SAD, formally ending the existence of B-SAD as a separate club.

+On 23 December 2024, C.F.
+Os Belenenses confirmed that it had reached a comprehensive legal settlement with the former B-SAD, thereby concluding all outstanding disputes that had been ongoing since 2018.
+In an official statement, the Lisbon club clarified that the former SAD no longer held any rights to the name, emblem, symbols, anthem, motto, or historical legacy of Belenenses, marking the definitive and judicially recognised separation between the historic club and the defunct SAD entity.